marc-sulsenti/ExpenseBuddy/README.md

 - Ensure the `data/` directory exists and is writable

 **Categories not showing**:
-- Run `npm run seed` to initialize default categories
+- Default categories are created automatically on first run
 - Or manually add categories via Settings page

 ## License